In over 1,000 U.S. cities: Workers mobilized for May Day

 Several hundred participants stood out in unseasonably cold and rainy weather for hours to hear all the presentations.
 The rally began with music from the Cleveland Resistance Action Brass Band.
 Speakers and emcees represented Freedom Road Socialist Organization, Starbucks Workers United, InterReligious Task Force on Central America and Colombia, Service Employees Union 1199, American Federation of Government Employees and the American Association of University Professors.
 Other speakers represented the Ohio Poor People’s Campaign, Peoples World, Avanzamos Unidos, Students for Justice in Palestine, Cleveland Palestinian Advocacy Community, Palestinian Youth Movement, LGBT Center of Greater Cleveland, Workers World Party and Northeast Ohio Coalition for the Homeless.

 Hands Off! and 50501 hosted rallies in various small cities and towns throughout West Virginia on May 1.
 Hundreds of people attended the May Day rally in Huntington and the crowd was multinational, multigenerational and multigendered.
-Members and supporters of Workers World Party participated and carried a banner that read, “The Workers Struggle Has No Borders!”
+Members and supporters of Workers World Party participated and carried a banner that read, “There’s No Borders in the Workers Fight!”
 Workers World newspapers were very well received.

 An estimated 2,000 people gathered in Atlanta at the State Capitol for a rally and march through the downtown area that targeted a federal building and ICE headquarters before ending at City Hall.
 The protest signs addressed multiple issues from supporting the Centers for Disease Control and Prevention’s fired workers to defending immigrants to impeaching Trump.